flobee/multirename/README.md

 -   Creation of hard links or symlinks, relative or absolut instead of renaming the files.
 Including relocating in this case. "this" goes "../in/here/that"

--   Possibility to undo an action.
+-   Possibility to undo an action. < version 1.3.3
+-   Possibility to undo multiple or seletced actions from history > version 2.*

 -   A test mode to check the results when starting a rename process.